-Ken McQuarrie, Chair and Treasurer
+Ken McQuarrie, Board Chair and Treasurer

 Ken has been a member of DPP since it was founded in 2001 and was instrumental in helping start the organization along with Diana – his wife, DPP founder and Emeritus Executive Director.
 In addition to being Chair, Ken also manages all the business activities of DPP including finances, policy development, and reporting.
 Ken has been a member of previous DPP boards and has extensive knowledge of the history of the organization.
 Ken also contributes through his extensive business experience.
 Ken works with Accenture, one of the largest professional business and IT services consulting organizations in the world with approximately 350,000 employees globally.
 Throughout his 25-year career with Accenture, Ken has worked with a number of large clients in various industries and government to help improve their productivity and quality, and reduce their cost to serve through the implementation of industrialized processes, tools, and best practices.
 Ken holds a Masters degree in Applied Science from the University of Waterloo in Canada.

 Susan and her Golden Retriever, Lucy, have been members of Denver Pet Partners since the summer of 2009.
 Since that time they have primarily served Life Care Center of Littleton supporting Physical Therapists with one -on -one activity that help individuals heal physically and emotionally from surgeries and other life altering events.
 This team has also added Rose Medical Center to their weekly rotation of AAI service and has volunteered for DPP in a number of other capacities.
 Susan’s corporate career included 25 years as a sales professional and director with CoreLogic, a nationally recognized leader of data and information tools providing solutions to businesses associated with real estate, mortgage finance, capital markets, and others.
 Her responsibilities over the years included client and territory development, customer training and support, as well as internal communication and collaboration.
+She is also a licensed Pet Partners evaluator.

 Susan lists hiking, fly-fishing, snowshoeing, snow-mobiling, and gardening as her top interests and passions after being a wife, mother, caretaker of two Goldens, and DPP volunteer.